 A passage in the book describes it as so:

 “Then came the so-called flash crash.
 At 2: 45 on May 6, 2010, for no obvious reason, the market fell six hundred points in a few minutes.
 A few minutes later, like a drunk trying to pretend he hadn’t just knocked over the fishbowl and killed the pet goldfish, it bounced right back up to where it was before.”

-All of this happens in a matter.
+All of this happens in a matter of seconds.
 In that time billions of dollars could be lost.
 It has happened a few times since 2010, so much so that Wikipedia even has a page about flash crashes!

 These algorithms are ever-changing and not a lot of people understand what they are and what they do.
 The danger is that go behind human control and act in a way we can’t control.

 Likewise with high-frequency trading, if the practice continues unchecked, there is no saying what could happen to the market in the future.

 If Lewis is right and billions of dollars are siphoned from the market in these sorts of trades, it doesn’t bode well for the future or confidence in the markets from investors.

 The guys at IEX are doing their best to return the market to a level playing field, but they need the big banks to come on board, if they don’t, their efforts amount to a drop in the ocean.

 It’s unlikely that a flash crash will topple the market.
 It’s more likely that a trade war between America and China will disturb the market, but you never know.